 Amaris Cole is the Church of England's Digital Communications Manager, responsible for implementing digital evangelism, discipleship and communications strategies.
 She delivers a range of digital projects, including video and audio production, social media and AChurchNearYou.com.
 Amaris' proudest achievement since working for the Church is overseeing the training of nearly 2,000 churches to use digital strategically in their communities.

-Ben is the Church of England’s Web Manager and manages the national web platforms for the Church and Archbishops.
+Ben is the Church of England’s Web and Insights Manager and manages the national web platforms for the Church and Archbishops.
 He works alongside Church House Publishing to deliver app and web service solutions across departments.
 Ben highlights his proudest achievement as delivering the new Church and Archbishops’ websites in seven months to enable people to discover more about the Christian faith.

 Church Digital Champion

 In her role as the Church of England’s Church Digital Champion, Liz implements a wide range of resources for churches, including training days, weekly blogs, and newsletters, to equip churches to reach their communities using digital.
 By the end of this year, Liz will have delivered training to over 1,000 churches across the country, travelling from Truro to Carlisle.

 Social Media Officer

 As the Church of England’s Social Media Officer, Iso is responsible for the national social media channels, working to promote evangelism, discipleship and the common good in the digital world.
 Iso is most proud of the Church of England social accounts’ impact on those who are unable to attend worship.